 The opinions expressed are those of Phillip Nones.
 The information provided is on an as-is basis, and no representations as to accuracy, completeness, currentness, suitability, or validity of any information on this blog is made, nor any liability for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its use.

-© 2012-2017 by Phillip Nones.
-The written content on the Florent Schmitt blog is protected by copyright.
-Reproducing any portion of this blog without specific attribution and/or written permission of the author is prohibited.
+The written content on the Florent Schmitt Website + Blog is protected by copyright.
+Reproducing any portion of this website without specific attribution and/or written permission of the author is prohibited.